Welcome to 4th Grade

 - Memorizing and Reciting Prayers, Praying the Rosary

-Reading: Integrates with Language Arts (Writing, Spelling, Communication, and Listening) while giving students many opportunities to read a wide variety of genres and materials, apply different reading strategies, and demonstrate comprehension and fluency.
+Reading: Integrates with Language Arts (Writing, Spelling, Speaking, and Listening) following Common Core Standards, while giving students many opportunities to read a wide variety of genres and materials, apply different reading strategies, and demonstrate comprehension and fluency.
 The class…

 - Uses their Reading text, Scholastic News, Library and Literature Circle Books, Resource and Reference Materials, Internet